leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 #### No Ethernet?

-1. Enable "USB Device" option switch on "Engineering Setting" tab will disable Ethernet by default.
+1. Enable "USB Device" option switch at "Engineering Setting" tab will disable Ethernet by default.
 2. Sometimes needs physical Reset button to be pressed to get it work.

 ...